byui-cse/itm300-course/source/module-02/project-lab.md

 ## Product Objective

 You will be hosting a website for your client on EC2.
 We'll also install a ssl certificate.
-The files are provided for you.
+The files for the website are provided for you.

 ## Open up the lab evironment